David Ormsby-Gore, 5th Baron Harlech: Early life

 William David Ormsby-Gore was born into an Anglo-Irish aristocratic family on 20 May 1918 in Westminster, London, the second son of William Ormsby-Gore, 4th Baron Harlech, a Conservative politician, and Lady Beatrice Edith Mildred Gascoyne-Cecil.
 His maternal great-grandfather was British Prime Minister The 3rd Marquess of Salisbury.
 He was educated at St Cyprian's School, Eton College and New College, Oxford.

 A well-known story told of him at Eton is that, when a boy in his house killed himself, the housemaster called the boys together, and asked if any of them had any idea why this should have happened.
 Ormsby-Gore put up his hand and asked, "Please sir, could it have been the food?"

 In 1939, he was commissioned into the Royal Artillery (Berkshire Yeomanry Field Regiment), served in the 'Phantom' reconnaissance unit, and worked with airborne and other special units.
 By the end of the War, he held the rank of major on the general staff.

-After the war, his father handed over to him all his land, and Ormsby-Gore farmed the 400 acres (1.6 km²) of the Woodhill Estate, Oswestry, Shropshire.
+After the war, his father handed over to him all his land, and Ormsby-Gore farmed the 400 acres (1.6 km2) of the Woodhill Estate, Oswestry, Shropshire.
 In 1948, he was commissioned a Major in the Shropshire Yeomanry, but left in 1950.

+His elder brother Owen having died in 1935, Ormsby-Gore became Lord Harlech on the death of his father in 1964.